DanielSafyan/free_energy_FEM/README.md

 The project is structured as follows:

 - `output`: Contains README.md files that include mathematical introductions and derivations of the simulation models.
-These files also try toputting everything into an overarching principle namely the free energy.
+These files also try to put everything into an overarching principle namely the free energy.
 - `assets`: Contains gifs of simulation results.

 - `simulations`: Contains the simulation code.